-1. Track agency and Congressional action affecting funding for USFWS and Rocky Flats National Wildlife Refuge.
-Engage as needed.

-- 2. Track issues related to the development of the Rocky Flats visitor center.
+- 1. Track agency and Congressional action affecting funding for USFWS and Rocky Flats National Wildlife Refuge.
+Engage as needed. - 2.
+Track issues related to the development of the Rocky Flats visitor center.
 Engage as needed. - 3.
-Review Rocky Flats National Wildlife Refuge site conservation plan, with an emphasis on the proposed trail plan. - 4.
-Track issues related to the development of a trail network connecting Rocky Flats National Wildlife Refuge, Rocky Mountain Arsenal National Wildlife Refuge, Two Ponds National Wildlife Refuge, and Rocky Mountain National Park.
+Be apprised of the Rocky Flats National Wildlife Refuge site conservation plan, with an emphasis on the proposed trail plan. - 4.
+Forward information regarding the Rocky Flats National Wildlife Refuge to the Stewardship Council Board of Directors and the public, as appropriate.